 The top tax-effective benefits to offer your team

 If you want to offer employee benefits, but don’t want these BiK to end up attracting significant tax penalties for the employee, there are several useful benefits to consider.
-For example:

 Gifts of £50 or under – gifts not exceeding £50 can be given to employees without any tax or National Insurance charges arising.
 The cost is tax-deductible by the company.
 The gift must not be related to any work achievements, must not be money, must not be a contractual entitlement and, for directors, the total must not exceed £300 per annum.